cisagov/openvpn-server-tf-module/examples/default_vpc/README.md

-# Launch the Example EC2 Instance into the Default VPC #
+# Launch the OpenVPN EC2 Instance into the Default VPC #

 ## Usage ##